iintn/meirl-common-emojis/README.md

 Rename data files as needed inbetween each step, several steps may need to be repeated for different data files.

+I modified the graphing.py file to create a single frame of the most common middle character used.

 Emojis are obtained from http://www.unicode.org/emoji/charts/full-emoji-list.html

 Final Note: Don't work with emojis and pictures, kids.
 It's not worth it.